thcipriani/linuxtips/README.md

 >    – Douglas McIlroy

 >"Unix is simple.
 It just takes a genius to understand its simplicity." <br />
->    – Dennis Ritchie, Invetor of the C Programming Language
+>    – Dennis Ritchie, Inventor of the C Programming Language

 ## Table of Contents